 The presented optimisation strategies were derived from analysis of a parametric simulation exercise that considered both embodied and operational carbon.
 The operational carbon assessment was based on energy simulations carried out in the EnergyPlus thermal simulation tool.

 The raw outputs of the parametric simulation exercise are graphs that summarise how the dependent variable on the y-axis – embodied carbon (kg CO₂eq), operational energy (kWh), operational carbon (kg CO₂eq) or total carbon (kg CO₂eq) – changes with different settings for the independent variable on the x-axis.

-- Construction R-values – compares current H1 settings (4th Edition of H1, pre-November 2021) to medium proposals for construction R-values in Thermal, financial and carbon review of NZBC energy efficiency clause H1/AS1 thermal envelope requirements for residential and small buildings.
+- Construction R-values – compares H1 settings (from the 4th Edition compliance documents) to medium proposals for construction R-values in Thermal, financial and carbon review of NZBC energy efficiency clause H1/AS1 thermal envelope requirements for residential and small buildings.

 - Floor area – investigates how floor area affects results.